joelouthan/theologic.us/content/posts/devotions-mark/devotions-mark1-29-34.md

 >Mark 1:32-34 (CSB) When evening came, after the sun had set, they brought to him all those who were sick and demon-possessed.
 The whole town was assembled at the door, and he healed many who were sick with various diseases and drove out many demons.
 And he would not permit the demons to speak, because they knew him.

-All healing is God alone
+All healing is God alone.

 ### If you are healed when you take medicine, where did the medicine come from?